 Strip graphs.
 Now at CCP

-- Haukur Žorgeirsson (M.S., 2005), now faculty member in Icelandic manuscript studies at University of Iceland.
+- Haukur Ţorgeirsson (M.S., 2005), now research professor in Icelandic manuscript studies at University of Iceland.

 Some ancient stuff:

-I am currently a professor in the School of Computer Science at Reykjavik University, Iceland.
+I am a professor in the Department of Computer Science at Reykjavik University, Iceland.
 Also a director of ICE-TCS.